 Chandika Devi was the kid who was regularly chastised for hiding a novel inside of her textbook.
 A graduate of Prescott College and the International Sivananda Yoga Vedanta Association, Chandika spent many years traveling in search of compelling stories to tell.
 Now she’s once again found her nose back in her books.

 At kn literary Chandika enjoys helping authors focus their personal and professional experiences into books that touch the lives of their readers.
-She draws inspiration from her clients and is deeply grateful for the opportunity to hold space for them as they speak their truth.
-Through writing, editing, and translating, she explores the power of language by transforming ideas into words that touch both the mind and the heart.
+She draws inspiration from her clients and is deeply grateful for the opportunity to hold space for them as they speak their truth, exploring the power of language by transforming ideas into words that touch both the mind and the heart.

 Nikki Van De Car

 Growing up, Nikki Van De Car only ever wanted to read books.
 After graduating, she became a literary agent, and found that the most rewarding aspect of her work was helping authors craft their stories, whether in fiction, memoir or nonfiction—because every book really does tell a story.

 Nikki joined kn literary in 2014 to get back to working with words and the people who write them.
 She loves fostering an idea.
 Helping writers envision precisely what they want to say, and working with them on sharing their story, is work that feels like play.
 After all, what could be better than to help grow a book into something that can change the world?

 Rachel Mehl comes to us from her native Pittsburgh with an eclectic background in administration, project management and human resources.
 A natural cheerleader, she loves helping kn literary authors start and finish their projects as smoothly as possible.
 Despite being an avid reader, Rachel was a “newbie” to the publishing world when she first encountered kn literary and has been enjoying learning the ins and outs of the book biz.